JimmyJichi/yoga-9-14imh9-linux/README.md

 I recently purchased a 2024 Lenovo Yoga 9i and installed Arch Linux (linux-zen 6.8.0).
 Here is how I got everything working.

+**Update: As of October 2024, everything should work out of the box with the latest kernel and libfprint.
+You may ignore the following information except (optionally) the part about audio firmware.**

 ## OOTB Experience

 Everything works, except: